BEST : A decision tree algorithm that handles missing values: Missing values

+Let us now introduce the definition of missing data we are using in this article.
 As described in the previous section, a standard assumption in data analysis is that all observations are distributed according to the true data generation distribution $\mathcal{D}$.
 We could think of the missingness itself as a random variable $\mathbf{M}$ also of dimension $m$ that is distributed according to some missingness generating distribution which is a part of $\mathcal{D}$, i.e. $\mathbf{X} \times \mathbf{M} \times \mathbf{Y} \sim \mathcal{D}$.
 Formally, if $\mathbf{M}$ represents the missingness of the vector of predictors $\mathbf{X}$ it means that $M_j = 1$ if $X_j$ is observed and $M_j = 0$ if $X_j$ is missing.

-Three different dependence relationships between $\mathbf{M}$ and $\mathbf{X}$ were defined by Rubin \cite{Rubin76} and by Little and Rubin \cite{Rubin02}.
+Three different relationships between $\mathbf{M}$ and $\mathbf{X}$ were defined by Rubin \cite{Rubin76} and by Little and Rubin \cite{Rubin02}.
 Seaman \cite{Seaman13} later untangled the many definition inconsistencies of these relationships.
-In here, we will rely on simple definitions for an easy understanding of the structure we will consider.
-First, missing completely at random (MCAR) is the simplest dependence structure we consider: $\mathbf{M} \perp \mathbf{X}$.
+In this article, we will rely on simple definitions for an easy understanding of the structure we will consider.
+First, missing completely at random (MCAR) is the simplest structure we consider: $\mathbf{M} \perp \mathbf{X}$.
+Here, we consider the data is MCAR if the set of missing patterns $M$ is independent of the set of predictors.

-Second, missing at random (MAR) is much more complicated; it essentially means that the missingness $\mathbf{M}$ is independent of missing observations but can still depend on observed predictors.
+Missing at random (MAR) is much more complicated; it essentially means that the missingness $\mathbf{M}$ is independent of missing observations but can still depend on observed predictors.
 More rigorously, we define $\text{X}^{o} = \{ x_{ij} \in S | x_{ij} \text{ is observed} \}$ as the set of all observed predictors value, and $\text{X}^{na} = \{ x_{ij} \in S | x_{ij} \text{ is missing} \}$ as the set of missing predictors value.
 We say that data is MAR if the distribution of the missingness is conditionally independent of missing values given observed values : $\mathbf{M} \perp \text{X}^{na} |\text{X}^{o}$.
 As pointed by Seaman \cite{Seaman13}, MAR has not always been used consistently and the definition above is the one we settled on for this project.
+Note that MCAR implies MAR.